 Don’t forget a little black heart for the nose!

 You’re Out of This World – Valentine’s Card

 This is a nice activity to celebrate friendship.
-Why not have your students create this heart book and allow their friends to write nice things in their very own heart booklet.
+Why not have your students each create a heart book and pass them around the room, allowing their classmates to write nice things inside!

 Check out how to make it:

 I’ve Got My Eyes On You! – Valentine’s Card

 Using our I’ve Got My Eyes On You Valentine’s Day Card Template, students can use the full-color template and write a nice meaningful message for someone special.
 Alternatively, they can get creative and create their very own monster!

 I Love you to Pieces – Valentine’s Card

 This is one of my favorite cards!
 Using our I Love You to Pieces Valentines Day Card template, provide students with small square pieces of tissue paper to stick inside the heart.
 These become the ‘pieces’ of the heart.
 So cute!

 Create this stained-glass heart for the classroom or for students to take home for someone special.